- chapter 16

 - Ch.
 10-12

 - Ch.
 13-16

 - Ch.
 26-28

-Chapter 16 is a short chapter, just 28 verses, but we will see that how its second part continues into the following chapter.Generally, Matthew is continuing to follow Mark, Mk 8,11-9,1.
+Chapter 16 is a short chapter, just 28 verses, but we will see that its second part continues into the following chapter.Generally, Matthew is continuing in this chapter to follow Mark, Mk 8,11-9,1.

 The first half of the chapter, 16,1-12, is dominated by the unusual combination of Pharisees and Sadducees and Jesus' reaction to them.
 They are mentioned in 16,1 and 16,12 which makes them a bracket for the scene; they also appear in verses 6 and 11.
 (We've seen how the previous chapter begins with the more usual combination of Pharisees and scribes, 15,1.)

 This encounter therefore gives us our first page for our reading.

 The traditional importance for the Catholic Church of the second half of the chapter will be evident/.
-It is though a complex episode as well as being part of a longer passage which is continued in chapter 17.
-Let us now look at this more closely.
+It is though a complex episode and part of a longer passage which continues in chapter 17.
+We must now investigate this more closely.